Chongqing model: Red culture movement

 During his time in Chongqing, Bo initiated a series of Maoist-style campaigns to revive "red culture" and improve public morale.
 The initiative included the promotion of Maoist quotes, "singing red songs" (changhong), revolutionary television programming and operas, and initiatives to encourage students to work in the countryside, akin to the way students were required to do during the Down to the Countryside Movement of the Cultural Revolution.

 Prior to the 60th Anniversary of the People's Republic of China celebrations, for instance, Bo sent out "red text messages" to the city's 13 million cellphone users.
 According to Xinhua News Agency, Bo's text messages are usually quotes from Mao's Little Red Book, and include phrases such as "I like how Chairman Mao puts it: The world is ours, we will all have to work together," and "responsibility and seriousness can conquer the world, and the Chinese Communist Party members represent these qualities."
 Bo and his team of municipal administrators also raised new Mao statues in Chongqing, while providing social housing to the city's less well-off.
-Some scholars have characterized this as an example of the revival of Maoism in the Chinese Communist ethos.
+Some scholars have characterized this as an example of the revival of Maoism in the CCP ethos.